-If you’ve been told you have a pollen allergy, then you’ve had an allergic reaction to the fine powder that comes from the pistil of flowering plants.
+If you’ve been told you have a pollen allergy, then you’ve had an allergic reaction to the fine powder that comes from the stamen of flowering plants.

 The actual allergy to pollen is called hay fever, which is caused when pollen is dispersed through the air.